 Left: Dragonwell | Middle: Cloud & Mist | Right: Gunpowder

-Japanese teas are generally steamed, instead of being pan-fired, and can be divided into two overarching categories – sun-grown and shade-grown.
+Japanese green teas are generally steamed, instead of being pan-fired, and can be divided into two overarching categories – sun-grown and shade-grown.

 - HOJICHA: Produced by roasting bancha (see above) over high heat, giving the leaves a brownish color and the infused tea a rich savory, toasty aroma.
 It contains very little caffeine and bitterness due to the roasting process.